Details for 2022 Winter Convocation

-The Department of Chemical and Biomolecular Engineering plans to hold a convocation ceremony to honor our bachelor's, master's, and doctoral graduates (including a hooding ceremony for the latter) at 10 a.m. (doors open at 9.m.) on Saturday, December 17, 2022, at the Lincoln Hall Theater inside Lincoln Hall.
-December 2022 graduates will be asked to RSVP in the fall.
+The Department of Chemical and Biomolecular Engineering is planning an in-person convocation ceremony to celebrate your academic achievements at 10 a.m. (doors open at 9 a.m.) on Saturday, December 17, 2022, at the Lincoln Hall Theater inside Lincoln Hall with a reception to follow.
+The ceremony will be live-streamed at the link below for those who would like to participate virtually.

 Kenneth Jaconetty (BS '82) is an Intellectual Property attorney and until recently was senior director and associate general counsel, IP legal lead for IP Transactions at Astellas Pharma U.S. Previously, he has served as assistant general counsel for IP at Takeda Pharmaceuticals and senior counsel at Baxter Healthcare Corporation, and in numerous other roles as a patent and intellectual property attorney.
 Jaconetty earned his JD at George Washington University Law School.
 Inspired by the Black Lives Matter movement, he has established scholarships at both of his alma maters to combat institutional racism and create a more inclusive system.